Toughee/PyPw/README.md

 - [ ] Create working password generator function inside tKinter app
 - [ ] Include a button to continuosly create new passwords
-- [ ] Refactor code for improved randomizer effect
+- [ ] Refactor code for an improved randomizer effect